HaiqalAly/APP-FastAPI-Astra/README.md

 - **Dependency Injection**: Leveraging FastAPI's DI system for clean, testable code
 - **Containerization**: Docker orchestration, service dependencies, and development workflows
 - **Testing**: Writing async tests and understanding the importance of comprehensive test coverage

+## Engineering Trade-offs & Experiments

+As a student project, Astra serves as a playground for testing architectural patterns beyond standard tutorial implementations.
+One of the most significant decisions was to deviate from the common "Soft Delete" pattern.

+**The "Hard Delete" Experiment**

+While most resources recommend a deleted_at column (Soft Delete), I chose a Hard Delete approach to evaluate its impact on real-world development:
+- Query Simplicity: I wanted to maintain "clean" endpoints without the overhead of filtering WHERE deleted_at IS NULL on every retrieval.
+- Database Performance: By physically removing records, I could observe how leaner database indexes contribute to response times.
+- Data Integrity: This approach allowed me to handle unique constraints naturally, avoiding the "ghost record" conflict where a new user cannot register with a deleted user's handle.

+**The Safety Compromise:** To prevent "accidental finality," I shifted the safety logic from the database schema to a High-Friction API Contract.
+I implemented a multi-factor deletion process:
+- Identity Verification: Validating the current user's password.
+- Intent Verification: Requiring the exact string "DELETE MY ACCOUNT" in the request body.

 ## Project Status